 Kumaraswamy meets D K Shivakumar in Tihar Jail

-New Delhi, Oct 21: Former Karnataka chief minister HD Kumaraswamy met DK Shivakumar who is currently in the judicial custody in a money laundering case filed by the Enforcement Directorate.
+New Delhi, Oct 21: Former Karnataka chief minister H D Kumaraswamy met D K Shivakumar who is currently in the judicial custody in a money laundering case filed by the Enforcement Directorate (ED).

 "Political issues are different and personal equation is different.
 This is my personal visit.
 He is facing political vengeance, I was here to give confidence to him.
 He is mentally very strong and will fight all this," Kumaraswamy told reporters after meeting the Congress leader.